-- 4. Data-moderate assessment: A continuum of "data-moderate assessment" methods exist between data-poor methods relying on catch data alone to fully integrated stock assessments incorporating all available data including up to date age data.
-Councilapproved methods for data-moderate assessments are limited in that they do not use age data, even if available, and have simplified population dynamics (deterministic recruitment), which makes such assessments less complicated and enables more expeditious review.
-Two methods have been developed to conduct data-moderate assessment with historical catch data and one or more indices of abundance (or biomass) (e.g., survey data or fishery catch per unit effort [CPUE] indices) referred to as extended DB-SRA (XDB-SRA) using stand-alone programming and extended Simple Stock Synthesis (XSSS) using Stock Synthesis.
-In addition, length-based data-moderate stock assessment methods have been developed that incorporate only catch and length data in Stock Synthesis (SS-CL).
+- 4. Data-moderate assessment: A continuum of "data-moderate assessment" methods exist between data-limited poor methods relying on catch data alone to fully integrated stock assessments incorporating a range of all available data types including up-to-dateup-to date age data.
+Council-approved methods for data-moderate assessments are limited in that they do not use age data (directly), even if available, and often have simplified population dynamics (deterministic recruitment), which makes such assessments less complicated and enables more expeditious review.
+Two approaches methods have been developed to conduct data-moderate assessment with historical catch data and 1) one or more indices of abundance (or biomass) (e.g., survey data or fishery catch per unit effort [CPUE] indices) referred to as extended DB-SRA (XDB-SRA) using stand-alone programming and extended Simple Stock Synthesis (XSSS) using Stock Synthesis: -2) In addition, catch and length-based data-moderate stock assessment methods conducted in have been developed that incorporate only catch and length data in Stock Synthesis (SS-CL).
 Methods incorporating catches, lengths, and indices of relative abundance from fishery-independent surveys in Stock Synthesis have also been adopted by the Council for use in management (SS-CL+Index).
 Methods using length data do have the potential to estimate recruitment, thus adding more dynamics and complexity to the assessment and the review.
-Data-moderate assessments are reviewed by the relevant SSC Subcommittee (Groundfish or CPS) if an approved standard methodology is proposed to be used.
-They are reviewed by a STAR panel if a new or non-standard assessment methodology is proposed to be used. - 5.
-Data-poor assessment: A "data-poor assessment" relies on catch data and basic life history information about the species to determine an overfishing limit (OFL) for the stock.
-A data-poor assessment differs from a data-moderate assessment in that it does not include any abundance indices.
-Data-poor assessments are reviewed by the relevant Subcommittee of the SSC. - 6.
-Catch Report: A "catch report" tabulates fishery removals over recent years to ensure that they are below specified annual catch limits (ACLs).
-A catch report would be produced when little new information is available about the stock to inform the assessment.
-Catch reports are reviewed by the relevant Subcommittee of the SSC.
+Data-moderate assessments can be are reviewed by a STAR panel or the relevant SSC Subcommittee (Groundfish or CPS) if an approved standard methodology is proposed to be used.
+They should beare reviewed by a STAR panel if a new or nonstandard assessment methodology is proposed to be used or if other considerations discussed during the stock assessment prioritization necessitate additional review. - 5.
+Data-limitedpoor assessment: A "data-limitedpoor assessment" relies on catch data and basic life history information about the species to determine an overfishing limit (OFL)